risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Stage.md

 There are more parts to making a jump pad beyond these details; it is suggested to search "Geyser" in Thunderkit's Addressable Browser and inspect any of the jump pads listed to study how they are constructed.

 If you want to reuse the jump pads in game, LoP has the ``Instantiate Geyser Prefab`` component to allow you to instantiate any of the jump pads shown above.
 The Geyser type ``Fan`` has special attributes which will be covered [here](#gates-and-toggle-groups) as it is intertwined with gates and toggle groups.
 Do note that LoP does support the unused ``moon`` jump pads but not the newer ``moon2`` jump pads.
-The ``moon2`` jump pads have a unique condition to be activated hence why LoP doesn't support it- atleast at the moment.
+The ``moon2`` jump pads have a unique condition to be activated hence why LoP doesn't support it- at least at the moment.
 When instantiating this component, it will also instantiate a ``Jump Volume``.
 This Jump Volume's values will be copied over to the pad's Jump Volume at runtime.
 You can then edit this Jump Volume like normal.
 Beyond the normal ``Instantiate Addressable Prefab`` options, ``Instantiate Geyser Prefab`` has ``Conserve Sound String`` if you want to keep the sound effect of being launched on the original jump pad.

 ![image](https://github.com/risk-of-thunder/R2Wiki/assets/66852270/d012b7ad-7d9a-4412-96f9-32539e5026ae)